-The Office of Center for Accommodation and Access coordinates services and equipment for students who have identified themselves as having a documented disability.
+The Center for Accommodation and Access coordinates services and equipment for students who have identified themselves as having a documented disability.
 Accommodations for qualified students include, but are not limited to:

 - Explanatory letters to instructors